Facundo Colidio

-Facundo Colidio (born 4 January 2000) is an Argentine footballer who plays as a forward for Argentine Primera División club Tigre, on loan from Inter Milan.
+Facundo Colidio (born 4 January 2000) is an Argentine footballer who plays as a forward for Argentine Primera División club River Plate.

 Club career

 He made his professional debut on 5 October 2019, replacing Alexandre De Bruyn for the last 13 minutes of a 4–0 loss at K.V.
 Kortrijk in Belgian First Division A match.

 On 4 January 2022, he was loaned to Tigre until 31 December 2022.

 Personal life

 Colidio also possesses an Italian passport.